Theorema Egregium

 Gauss's Theorema Egregium (Latin for "Remarkable Theorem") is a major result of differential geometry, proved by Carl Friedrich Gauss in 1827, that concerns the curvature of surfaces.
-The theorem says that Gaussian curvature can be determined entirely by measuring angles, distances and their rates on a surface, without reference to the particular manner in which the surface is embedded in the ambient 3-dimensional Euclidean space.
+The theorem says that Gaussian curvature can be determined entirely by measuring angles, distances and their rates of change on a surface, without reference to the particular manner in which the surface is embedded in the ambient 3-dimensional Euclidean space.
 In other words, the Gaussian curvature of a surface does not change if one bends the surface without stretching it.
 Thus the Gaussian curvature is an intrinsic invariant of a surface.

 Gauss presented the theorem in this manner (translated from Latin):